m12i/discount/README.md

  ### ToDos
  1. Integration test
- 2. Move the python source to `src` for better code organization.
- 3. Add more error handling and test for edge cases of data and possible errors when dealing with Redis
+ 2. Add more error handling and test for edge cases of data and possible errors when dealing with Redis